 - You can also use shielding materials (eg use a shielding fabric over a couch or bed when you identify a strong signal from below, use shielded bed canopies, paint the walls with EMF shielding paints etc.).

-- If you detect cordless phones you can ask your neighbor to replace it with a low-radiation cordless telephone whose base emits only time when you talk to the phone and not on stand by mode.
+- If you detect cordless phones you can ask your neighbor to replace theirs with a low-radiation cordless telephone whose base emits high frequencies only when the phone is in use and not when it is on stand by mode.

-- Also, measure the radiation close to the windows and walls that are facing outdoor areas to check if you have significant radiation from the outside (i.e. cell phone masts).
+- It is also important to measure the radiation close to the windows and walls that are facing outdoor areas.
+This is to check if you have significant radiation from the outside (i.e. cell phone masts).

 - If there is an obvious or hidden cell phone mast nearby you will record higher radiation levels close to external walls or windows in the mast’s direction.

 - Windows are the most vulnerable point of penetration because they do not reflect high frequency radiation (unless they have reflective or mirrored or low-e glass, which is coated with metal oxides for thermal insulation purposes).
 Windows can be easily shielded using EMF shielding curtains or window films, which reflect more than 99% of wireless radiation.